slac-lcls/networkfox/docs/source/graph_composition.rst

 Graph Composition and Use
 =========================

-GraphKit's ``compose`` class handles the work of tying together ``operation`` instances into a runnable computation graph.
+Networkfox's ``compose`` class handles the work of tying together ``operation`` instances into a runnable computation graph.

 The ``compose`` class
 ---------------------

 For now, here's the specification of ``compose``.
 We'll get into how to use it in a second.

-.. autoclass:: graphkit.compose
+.. autoclass:: networkfox.compose
    :members: __call__